-- 1) Country's Position on the Topic
+1) Country's Position on the Topic

-- 2) Country's Relation to the Topic
+2) Country's Relation to the Topic

-- 3) Proposals of Policies to Pass in a Resolution
+- 3) Proposals of Policies to Pass in a Resolution. - PRESS RELEASE from the international community.

-PRESS RELEASE

 These are tools used by committees or individuals to inform "the public" in the crisis about certain facts, or to spread misinformation about the ongoing crisis.
+Main Components of a Solid Press Release are :-

+- Header stating that it is a Press Release.

+- Descriptive Headline.

+- Information that you want the public to have and react to.

+- Signature/s Goals.

-Main Components of a Solid Press Release • Header stating that it is a Press Release • Descriptive Headline • Information that you want the public to have and react to • Signature/s Goals • To inform/misinform the public about the crisis to get the public to react in a certain way • To share information with the committee that was previously a secret • To encourage a response from the international community.
+- To inform/misinform the public about the crisis to get the public to react in a certain way.

+- To share information with the committee that was previously a secret.

+- To encourage a response

-DRAFT RESOLUTION
+• DRAFT RESOLUTION